IIWare/itux.sh/README.md

-itux.sh is a script for macOS that can load 3 linux based Operating systems to your A10 Device (iPhone 7, iPhone 7 Plus, iPod touch 7th gen)! it can load Android Sandcastle (android-based), postmarketOS (arch-based), or Ubuntu 20.04 (debian-based)! it can download any of these Linux-based Operating Systems without having to manually download them and save them!
+itux.sh is a script for macOS that can load 3 linux based Operating systems to your A10 Device! (iPhone 7, iPhone 7 Plus, iPod touch 7th gen)! it can load Android Sandcastle (android-based), postmarketOS (arch-based), or Ubuntu 20.04 (debian-based)! it can download any of these Linux-based Operating Systems without having to manually download them and save them!

 ---
 <h2>Q and A</h1>